 Internet Explorer (IE) 11

-The IE11 desktop application will end support for certain operating systems starting June 15, 2022.
+The IE11 desktop application will end support for specific operating systems starting June 15, 2022.

 Personalization Roaming